Some of the links below are affiliate links. If you choose to make a purchase we may earn a small commission at no additional cost to you.

 7 All Natural Antibiotics To Use In Emergencies

 Of all the natural remedies for infections, garlic stands out as one of the best.
 It is one of the few that acts as an antiviral as well as an antibacterial.
-Unlike most antibiotics, bacteria cannot develop a tolerance to garlic.
+Unlike most antibiotics, bacteria cannot develop a tolerance for garlic.

-Therefore, if you are concerned about the most current strains of super bugs, garlic should definitely be in your stockpile of seeds and plants to keep on hand.
+Therefore, if you are concerned about the most current strains of superbugs, garlic should definitely be in your stockpile of seeds and plants to keep on hand.

 Ideally, you should use raw, fresh cloves.
 However, you can also add them to anything you are cooking.
 When using garlic, exercise caution because it can also act as a blood thinner.

 Ginger is a potent antibacterial.
 It works well in tea form for bacterial upper respiratory infections.